How to Cite

 Each category page contains a link to find a custom citation for that category in APA, MLA, and Chicago styles.
 If your style guide prefers a single bibliography entry for this resource, we recommend:

-If your style guide insists on author names, then we suggest:
+If your style guide prefers author names, we recommend:

-Kay, Christian, Jane Roberts, Michael Samuels, Irené Wotherspoon, and Marc Alexander (eds.).
-2017.
-The Historical Thesaurus of English, version 4.21.
-Glasgow: University of Glasgow. http://historicalthesaurus.arts.gla.ac.uk/.
+Kay, Christian, Marc Alexander, Fraser Dallachy, Jane Roberts, Michael Samuels, and Irené Wotherspoon (eds.).
+2022.
+The Historical Thesaurus of English (2nd edn., version 5.0).
+University of Glasgow. https://ht.ac.uk/.

-You will normally also need to give the date on which you accessed the site.
-We also strongly recommend you give the version number of the database at the time of your access (this is 4.21 at present; for more information, see this page).
+Note that our practice is to list Christian Kay first, to recognise her key role in creating the Thesaurus, and then our other editors alphabetically.
+In your citation, you will normally also need to give the date on which you accessed the site.
+We also strongly recommend you give the version number of the database at the time of your access (this is 5.0 at present; for more information, see this page).

 Citing the About Pages